Districts

 District 7 (West Central Florida)

-District Seven, with a land area of nearly 3,332 square miles, District Seven represents five counties with 2,884,600 residents in the Tampa Bay area.
-Drivers in the district travel more than 33.6 million miles daily.
-FDOT provides capital and operating assistance to three major transit authorities in the district.
-Forty-two airports, two deep-water ports, and one major rail line also operate in the Bay area.
+District Seven, with a land area of nearly 3,332 square miles, represents five counties with 3.4 million residents in the Tampa Bay area.
+Drivers in the district travel more than 40.1 million miles daily.
+The State Highway System in the District is composed of 4,936.7 lane miles with 800 bridges including ten movable bridges.
+FDOT provides capital and operating assistance to five public transportation agencies in the district.
+Two commercial and 9 general aviation airports provide public aviation services, while two deep-water ports and one central rail line also operate in the Bay area.

 District Seven